bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 Few words on vocabulary used:

-* To avoid confusion around "server" word:
+* To avoid confusion around "server" word, which can be used for software or hardware, we will keep this convention in this tutorial:
-   * a **node** refers to a physical or virtual machine with an operating system on it.
+   * a **node** or an **host** refers to a physical or virtual machine with an operating system on it.
-   * a **server** refer to a software daemon listening on the network.
+   * a **server** refer to a software daemon listening on the network (most of the time via a services mechanism like systemd).
 * A **NIC** is a network interface controller (the thing you plug the Ethernet cable in ツ).
    * Note that on some systems, a NIC can be shared between server mother board and server BMC.
 See that as a bridge, which involve some specific things.
 Tip: when debugging PXE, try to avoid this kind of configuration, and use a BMC dedicated link if available.
 When using a shared NIC, link often goes down during PXE process, which means losing remote console during the important part of the PXE process.
 * The **system administrator**, or sysadmin, will be you, the person in charge of managing the cluster.
+It is often refered as the "root" or the "sudo" user.
 * Pets and Cattles
   * A pet node is a key node, that you MUST keep healthy and that is considered difficult to reinstall.
   * A cattle node, is a "trashable" node, that you consider non vital to production and that is considered easy to reinstall.